AMTE2021/AMTE2021.github.io/call-for-papers.md

 * Revisions of accepted papers due: 10 September 2021

 ## Submissions
-Authors need to submit their work through EasyChair.
-Organizers will announce the link for submission through EasyChair at a future time.
+Authors need to submit their work through [EasyChair](https://easychair.org/my/conference?conf=europar2021#).
 Submissions must be in [Springer LNCS format](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and no longer than ten pages, including text, the references section, appendices, and figures.

 At least three program committee members will review each submission.
 Reviews will be double-blind, and papers get assessed for quality, relevance, and presentation of contributions.
 Springer LNCS will publish the accepted papers.